NVIDIA/aistore/cmd/cli/resources/bucket.md

 `ais show props BUCKET_NAME [PROP_PREFIX]`

 List [properties](../../../docs/bucket.md#properties-and-options) of the bucket.
-By default condensed form of bucket props sections is presented.
+By default, condensed form of bucket props sections is presented.

 When `PROP_PREFIX` is set, only props that start with `PROP_PREFIX` will be displayed.
 Useful `PROP_PREFIX` are: `access, checksum, ec, lru, mirror, provider, versioning`.